Really Good Stuff to launch digital learning tool with Fingerprint

 Really Good Stuff, a subsidiary of Excelligence Learning and a big supplier of educational tools for teachers, has teamed up with Fingerprint to offer its mobile app Really Good Stuff Digital Learning Collection.

-The company will launch the flagship digital product in time for back to school in September on the Apple App Store and Google Play Store.
+The company will launch the flagship digital product in time for school in September on the Apple App Store and Google Play Store.

 According to a recent research study, 88 percent of kindergarten through second grade teachers use tablets in the classroom.
-This fall, Really Good Stuff will help them get the most out of the technology with a digital supplemental curriculum solution featuring 150-plus premium applications mapped to national, state, and Common Core standards.
+This fall, Really Good Stuff aims to help them get the most out of the technology with a digital supplemental curriculum solution featuring 150-plus premium applications mapped to national, state, and Common Core standards.

 Roughly 70 percent of teachers currently use multiple apps from different resources.
 Really Good Stuff Digital Learning Collection promises to provide teachers with what they need in one platform that offers access to content across a wide breadth of subjects.